-The Secret to Long-term Romantic Bliss
+The Secret to Long-Term Romantic Bliss

 - Practice successive approximations.
 This is another element of encouragement.
 It works to reinforce movement in a desired direction.
 For example, instead of saying “I hate how this place is so dirty!” a better approach would be to say, “I can see that you’re busy.
 Can I help you pick up?”
 Remember that there are often better ways to get to the result you’re seeking.

-Getting rid of the root of bitterness
+Getting rid of that bitter root

 How is your marriage?
 Do you find it easy or difficult to communicate with your spouse?
 If you have feelings of resentment and anger that have been accumulating over the years, it’s vital that you take action to rid yourself of those toxic feelings.
 Jesus Christ has the power to forgive us for the things we have done and cleanse us from feelings of guilt.
+If you would like to begin a personal relationship with Him, click here for some steps you can take to do that.

 Don’t give up hope!
 The first and most significant thing you can do to save your marriage, if you haven’t already, is to commit it to God.
 He knows every emotion of your heart (Psalm 139) and His Son Jesus has been tempted in the same ways that you have, but He chose to obey His Father each and every time (Hebrews 4:15).
 Therefore, He can sympathize with us.